Yes Action

-Yes Action (stylized as yes Action and formerly called yes stars Action) is an Israeli television channel carried by the Israeli satellite television provider - yes, which broadcasts American, British and Israeli TV shows of the thrillers, Sci-Fi, action and competitive reality genres.
-The channel aired on December 14, 2008 on channel 13 - as part of the latest television shows' channels re-brand by yes.
+Yes Action (stylized as yes Action and formerly called yes stars Action) is an Israeli television channel carried by the Israeli satellite television provider - yes, which broadcasts American, British and Israeli TV shows of the thriller, Sci-Fi, action and competitive reality genres.
+The channel first aired on December 14, 2008 on channel 13 - as part of the latest television shows' channels re-brand by yes.
 The channel replaced the former yes stars 2.
 The channel airs the shows' new episodes on weeknights (Sundays - Thursdays), and its re-runs on weekdays and weekends (Fridays - Saturdays).

 yes Action schedule is being simulcasted in High Definition on yes Action HD on channel 17.

-Picture Formats
+Picture formats

 yes Action airs shows in 4 formats: